 Once you reach an agreement with the TOs through their relevant land council and its signed by all parties, you must:

 - get the agreement assessed for stamp duty by the Department of Treasury and Finance in the NT

-- provide an extract of the agreement to the DPIR
+- provide an extract of the agreement to the DITT

-- have relevant land council and federal minister consent to the grant.
+- have relevant land council consent to the grant.

 The Native Title and Aboriginal Land Rights Unit ensure requirements under the ALRA process are followed.

 This is done before your exploration licence or permit is granted.